Looking ahead to a more flexible future of work

 IT director for a local authority

 Away from office distractions, employees can focus on solitary tasks, such as writing, programming and auditing.
-This increases productivity for these tasks which are essential to operations.
+This increases productivity for these tasks to work from home effectively, which are essential to operations.

-Technology makes it possible to achieve the flexibility that workers desire – smartphones and tablets, to allow teams to be connected from anywhere as well as keeping in touch with customers.
+Technology makes flexible working possible to achieve the flexibility that workers desire – smartphones and tablets, to allow teams to be connected from anywhere as well as keeping in touch with customers.

 Wider talent pool

 When you aren’t tied to one office location, your opportunities for hiring open up.
-Enabling you to bring unique and rare skillsets into your organisation from all over the world.
+Remote working enables you to bring unique and rare skillsets into your organisation from all over the world.

-The transition to a more flexible way of working will offer benefits that reach far beyond the office.
+The transition to a flexible future of work will offer benefits that reach far beyond the office.
 Discover the other ways your business can benefit from flexible working, in our research report research report, The flexible future of work.